24 interesting facts about Saint Kitts and Nevis

 Brimstone Hill Fortress (Shutterstock)

-10. The fortress was known as the “Gibraltar of the West Indies” due to its similarities with the British Overseas Territory on tip of the Iberian Peninsula.
+10. The fortress was known as the “Gibraltar of the West Indies” due to its similarities with the British Overseas Territory on the tip of the Iberian Peninsula.

-11. Established to run the sugar plantations initially on Saint Kitts and then later on Nevis, slavery has played a major role in the nation’s history with thousands of slaves trafficked from Africa to work on tobacco and sugar plantations before the practice was abolished in 1834.
+11. Established to run the sugar plantations initially on Saint Kitts and then later on Nevis, slavery has played a major role in the nation’s history, with thousands of slaves trafficked from Africa to work on tobacco and sugar plantations before the practice was abolished in 1834.

 12. Nevis got its name after Columbus sighted the island in 1493 and mistook the clouds surrounding its highest peak, Nevis Peak, as snow.
 He named it las nieves or “the snows”.